paulojunior/paulojunior/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Mobile
+- 🔭 I’m currently working on Node JS
-- 🌱 I’m currently learning Swift/Flutter
+- 🌱 I’m currently learning Go and Flutter

  <div>